wow-signal-dev/metadata-remote/REVIEWS.md

 ---

+"This is an amazing metadata editor that it's almost making me stop using TagScanner and fully delete Windows on my PC."

+> — @2IkHLHB

+---

 "It was an application I was thinking of making because I really needed it...
 I thought it would use a lot of resources because it was written only in python, but I did not encounter any problems while running it on raspberry pi 2.
 You made a very nice application."

 > — u/senior-intern